Lung cancer remains the leading cause of death from cancer in the U.S., and cigarette smoking is the single biggest risk factor.

 Our Guidelines for Lung Cancer Screening

-At MD Anderson Cooper we recommend screenings for those who fit the criteria established by the U.S. Preventative Services Task Force and other national cancer organizations.
+At MD Anderson Cancer Center at Cooper, we recommend screenings for those who fit the criteria established by the U.S. Preventative Services Task Force and other national cancer organizations.

 To be a candidate for lung cancer screening, an individual must: